 Welcome to lanceprice.co.uk the personal web-site of Lance Price, a British writer, broadcaster and commentator.
 He is a regular contributor to London Comment on CBS News.
 Since September 2011 Lance has been Executive Director of the Kaleidoscope Trust. www.kaleidoscopetrust.com

 Where Power Lies, published in February 2010 by Simon & Schuster, is a history of the battles between Downing Street and the media from David Lloyd George to Gordon Brown.
-The fully updated paperback edition is published on 31 March 2011.
+The Kindle edition is now available.
 Anthony Howard described it as 'The best guide to the armed frontier between politics and journalism that I have ever read.'
 It has also received very positive reviews from The Sunday Times, the Observer, Daily Telegraph etc. There are more details on the books page along with the chance to pre-order a signed copy.

 The book brings together the two main areas of my professional expertise.
 I was a BBC journalist for most of my career before spending three years as part of Tony Blair's media team.
 I now write and commentate on politics for a wide variety of newspapers and broadcasters.